rpavlik/DriveHandler/README.markdown

 > sudo apt-get install python python-gobject python-dbus dbus udisks

 The `configureNetFromUSB.py` file is an example app using this system.
-It requires running as "sudo" because it restarts network-manager after: otherwise you may not need root privs to run this script.
+It requires running as "sudo" because it restarts networking after: otherwise you may not need root privs to run this script.
+This script also requires the "beep" program to provide assistance indicating when USB transfers or errors have occurred.
 A simpler example is in `sillyexample.py`.

+You can edit and copy `drivehandler.conf` to `/etc/init` on systems that use Upstart (like recent Ubuntu) to make it launch on startup.

 Uses python-dbus to access udisks (formerly DeviceKit-disks).
 Works on Ubuntu 10.04 and Ubuntu Server 11.04, that's all I've tested.